The band at Celtic Harmonies festival, 2015. Photo: Sylvain Lair

-Montreal's Irish céilí band is made up mainly of present and former Siamsa teachers, with occasional star guests.
+Montreal's own Irish céilí band is made up mainly of present and former Siamsa teachers, with occasional star guests.

 The band plays traditional and modern Irish dance tunes in an authentic céilí-band style, injecting into the tunes the lift and drive that dancers love.

-We include “Montreal” in the name to dispel any possible confusion with the Siamsa Céilí Band that was well known in Ireland up to the 1960s.
+We include “Montréal” in the name to dispel any possible confusion with the Siamsa Céilí Band that was well known in Ireland up to the 1960s.

 From time to time distinguished Irish musicians have sat in with the band, including veteran céilí band musicians from County Clare, Gearóid Ó hAllmhuráin and (on one memorable occasion!)
 Martin Hayes.

-This video shows Bill White and the Siamsa Céilí Band (augmented with members of Irish band Comas)
+Bill White and the Siamsa Céilí Band (augmented with members of Irish band Comas)

 playing at a special "Veillée Québec-Irlande" at La Grande Rencontre Festival on May 9, 2015.